 - Driving record: You’ll be asked about DWI/DUI convictions or other driving violations in the past few years.
 Depending on the insurer, these could affect your insurance rates.

-- Travel plans: They’ll want to know where you’ve travelled to and where you plan to travel to.
-Any countries the government has issued an advisory for can be a red flag for your insurer.
-Similar to “dangerous hobbies,” this could be something they exclude from your life insurance policy.
+- Travel plans: They’ll want to know where you’ve traveled to and where you plan to travel to.
+Any country the government has issued an advisory for can be a red flag for your insurer.
+Similar to “dangerous hobbies," this could be something they exclude from your life insurance policy.

 How to prepare for your life insurance medical exam

 Once your life insurance application has been submitted, the next step is to complete your life insurance medical exam.
 These appointments come in two forms: